-E-mail providers continually update things at their end which results in a mess on your end.
-Many of us are unaware of this and panic; when there’s no need to because what they do is for your security.
-In the past we’ve only had one simple port which was 25 for sending; later SSL/TLS ports were introduced for encryption of your messages, and then this was enforced and pushed as a permanent for sending to avoid spam, and hacking activities.
-Similarly; receiving port (earlier pop), then IMAP, and then variation of imap ports (143, 993) were introduced.
+E-mail providers continually update things on their end, which can result in a mess on your end.
+Many of us are unaware of this and panic, even though there is no need to because the updates are primarily for our security.
+In the past, we had just one simple port, 25, for sending; later, SSL/TLS ports were introduced for message encryption.
+This practice was subsequently enforced and promoted to help avoid spam and hacking activities.
+Similarly, the receiving port, which was initially POP, was followed by the introduction of IMAP and variations of IMAP ports (143, 993).

-The information i am giving you is not to make all of this complicated but to give a basic user general understanding.
-Knowing this that change isn’t constant; as the technology updates; things changes.
-So if you’re looking for steps to modify existing e-mail settings; then welcome on board; and let’s continue without talking further.
+The information I am giving you is not intended to complicate matters, but to provide a basic user with a general understanding.
+It is important to note that change is not constant; as technology updates, things change.
+If you’re seeking steps to modify existing email settings, then welcome aboard.
+Let’s continue without further ado.

-Once you see the properties dialog; go to the advanced tab.
-In the advanced tab; you will see the options to change ports; you can modify SMTP and IMAP or POP ports here; you can also specify SSL Settings.
-This is the main console of changing the settings.
+Once you see the Properties dialog, go to the Advanced tab.
+In the Advanced tab, you will see the options to change ports.
+You can modify SMTP, IMAP or POP ports here; you can also specify SSL settings.
+This is the main console for changing the settings.

-The second important tab is the Servers tab; from this tab; you can specify whether your Outgoing server needs to be authenticated before sending; 99% of the e-mail providers do need it; since this is part of a policy that is enforced; in most cases if it’s unchecked; the e-mail will stop with an error.
+The second important tab is the ‘Servers’ tab.
+From this tab, you can specify whether your outgoing server needs to be authenticated before sending.
+In fact, 99% of email providers require this authentication as part of their enforced policy.
+In most cases, if it’s unchecked, the email will halt with an error.

-In the same tab; you can also change your imap and smtp server addresses, and password.
-Since by default the outgoing has and uses the same password as the incoming; in this tab you only need to update your incoming password for both.
-This is it; and this is all that is needed to setup/change/modify an e-mail account.
+In the same tab, you can also change your IMAP and SMTP server addresses and password.
+Since, by default, the outgoing server uses the same password as the incoming server, in this tab you only need to update your incoming password for both.
+This is all that is needed to set up, change, or modify an email account.